11notes/RTFM/linux/container/image/distroless.md

 *What are distroless container images and why are they the best option to run applications as containers?*

 # TL;DR - FOR BEGINNERS
 Distroless containers **contain no other software inside the container** except the app itself.
 This is the purest and the most secure form to run an app.
 An attacker that can exploit the app inside has no shell, no Linux tools, nothing at his disposal to further attack your network.
 The added security benefits are immense, that’s why one should always aim to use a distroless image if available!
+Even NIST agrees and outlines this in [NIST SP 800-190](https://csrc.nist.gov/pubs/sp/800/190/final).

 # SYNOPSIS 📖